 - 9th Meeting: 22 September 2003

 - 6th Meeting: 05 March 2002

 - 5th Meeting: 03 December 2001

 - 1st Meeting: 09 November 1999

-The calendar of events provides information regarding future Web of Knowledge promotional and training activities.
+The calendar of events provides information regarding future Web of Science promotional and training activities.

 Further information on courses can be found at: Training courses.